 As we age, at least for me, the roles begin to reverse and we start to be more concerned for our parents’ personal safety and health.

-Depending on where you are in the cycle of life, your mom may be starting to get to an age where she could use some more assistance then she did previously.
-If that sounds like you, here is a basic checklist of things you could do to keep your mom safe and healthy:
+Depending on where you are in the cycle of life, your mom may be starting to get to an age where she could use some more assistance than she did previously.
+If that sounds like you, here is a basic checklist for taking care of your mom and keeping her safe and healthy:

 Make sure your mom is going for her annual health exams